Home » Traveling In Italy » Italy In December – Your 2023 Complete Guide

 Florence also has a light festival, which lights up monuments around the city based on an annual theme.
 Our family’s favorite lit-up monument is the Ponte Vecchio – it’s gorgeous in the evening with the scenes projected onto the bridge and reflected in the Arno.

-See our posts on the Best Things To Do In Florence + What To Skip and Where to Stay in Florence!
+Best Things To Do In Florence + What To Skip

 The nearby towns of Arezzo and Montepulciano have some of our favorite Christmas markets and Christmas villages.
 Read our Tips for Visiting the Montepulciano Christmas Market.